asciipip/greenbutton-python/doc/README.md

 serve to encapsulate groups of values, like the `DateTimeInterval` type, which represents a period of time by giving its start time and duration.

-Pretty much every child of every element is optional, so one ESPI feed might look very different from another one.
+Pretty much every child of every element is optional, so individual ESPI feeds might look very different from each other.

 The `*.uml` files in this directory give [PlantUML][] diagrams of some of the relationships between the various types.

   [PlantUML]: http://plantuml.com/

 Top-Level Types
 ===============